stamparm/maltrail/sensor/docs/ARCHITECTURE.md

 handle does capture *and* detection.

 * **Live:** `CAPTURE_WORKERS` sockets per interface, all joined to one `PACKET_FANOUT` group.
-  Each socket is read by its own thread. `CAPTURE_WORKERS` defaults to `PROCESS_COUNT` (or `CAPTURE_FANOUT` if that is larger), because one Rust worker is the equivalent of one `sensor.py` worker process — including for the per-worker event-log throttle.
+  Each socket is read by its own thread. `CAPTURE_WORKERS` falls back to `CAPTURE_FANOUT`, which the shipped `maltrail.conf` leaves commented out — so a stock install runs **one** worker, and fanout is skipped entirely.
+It is deliberately *not* derived from `PROCESS_COUNT`: flow-hashed fanout dilutes the per-source scan heuristics, so scaling out is an explicit opt-in.
 If the kernel refuses the fanout group for the device, the sensor drops to a single worker with a warning; it never opens N independent sockets, which would deliver every packet N times.
-* **Offline:** one worker per `-r` file, processed sequentially so a replay is deterministic.
+* **Offline:** every `-r` file is replayed through **one** `WorkerState`, sequentially, so a replay is deterministic and evidence split across files accumulates.

-`PROCESS_COUNT` sets the default worker count (above) and, in `EVENT_THROTTLE_MODE legacy`, the throttle bucket width `sec // workers` that `core/log.py` uses.
-The default throttle mode does not use it — see `src/throttle.rs` and `docs/COMPATIBILITY.md` §2.14.
+`PROCESS_COUNT` does not affect the worker count.
+It is read for `EVENT_THROTTLE_MODE legacy`, where it sets the throttle bucket width `sec // PROCESS_COUNT` that `core/log.py` uses.
+The default throttle mode does not use it — see `src/throttle.rs` and `docs/COMPATIBILITY.md` §2, difference 14.

 ### Why fanout, and why it is a hard error